 Here’s an example of what you shouldn’t do:

 That’s a little confusing from a UX viewpoint, don’t you think?
-Of course Google gets it:
+Of course, Google gets it:

 Build beauty into your web design

-But let’s say they don’t block it.
+But let’s say, they don’t block it.
 Google is still going to wonder why the user bounced off the page and ended back up on the search results again.
 It’s likely to count against you.
-That’s why you need to design your site to attract and keep users.
+That’s why you need to design your site to attract and keep the users.
 This starts with a well-designed site.

 Crawl and validate your site

 As a sort of review when it comes to designing an awesome website for search engine optimization, you need to crawl and validate your site to determine where you are.

 What should you test and how?
 Well, here’s a checklist to help you see what needs to be crawled and validated…and then I’ll share with you a tool to help you do just that.
 You must validate: